Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Direct Thermal (Thermal Impact) Printer: Direct thermal printers use chemically treated, heat-sensitive papers and thermal printheads to produce darkened images.
 They do not require ink, toner, or ribbons.

-Thermal impact printers are typically found in electronic calculators, fax machines, and receipt printers.
+You can find thermal impact printers in electronic calculators, fax machines, and receipt printers.

-Thermal Transfer Printer: This type of printer uses a wax or resin ribbon and a thermal printhead to transfer images onto traditional media.
+Thermal Transfer Printer: This printer uses a wax or resin ribbon and a thermal printhead to transfer images onto traditional media.

-Thermal transfer printers are typically used to produce barcodes, labels, and photo printers.
+Thermal transfer printers produce barcodes, labels, and photo printers.

-Thermal Printhead: Thermal printheads generate heat that is used in conjunction with either heat-sensitive paper (direct thermal printer) or thermal transfer ribbon (thermal transfer printer).
+Thermal Printhead: Thermal printheads generate heat used with either heat-sensitive paper (direct thermal printer) or thermal transfer ribbon (thermal transfer printer).

 Signs That Your Printhead is Dirty or Clogged

 Faint or streaky print jobs are clear indicators of clogged or contaminated printheads.
-Fortunately, there are plenty of quick and easy steps you can take to remedy these kinds of printing issues.
+Fortunately, you can take plenty of quick and easy steps to remedy these kinds of printing issues.

 Printhead contamination may be caused by the accumulation of one or more contaminants.
-The most common type of printhead damage is caused by abrasive wear.
-This may be caused by the buildup of paper dust or poorly adjusted toggles.
-Contaminated printheads may become permanently damaged when corrosive material is allowed to pass through the protective coating on the outside of a printhead.
-Damage may also occur when printheads are exposed to caustic ingredients or unapproved media.
-In fact, one of the most common mistakes that people make is to introduce an improper cleaning chemical.
-Chemical residues that are left on printheads may heat up, leaving irreparable damage behind.
+The most common type of printhead damage is caused by abrasive wear, and it may be caused by the buildup of paper dust or poorly adjusted toggles.
+Contaminated printheads may become permanently damaged when corrosive material is allowed to pass through the protective coating outside a printhead.
+When printheads are exposed to caustic ingredients or unapproved media, damage may also occur.
+One of the most common mistakes is introducing an improper cleaning chemical.
+Chemical residues left on printheads may heat up, leaving irreparable damage behind.

 Visit MIDCOM Data Technologies Inc’s page on Zebra Thermal Barcode Printer maintenance to see the difference between a well-maintained thermal printhead and one that has been neglected.